Exploiting the Semantic Knowledge of Pre-trained Text-Encoders for Continual Learning: Introduction

-To summarize, the main contributions of the paper are: \begin{itemize} \item The usage of pre-trained models in continual learning has focused on pre-trained vision encoders.
-We show that exploiting the semantic information of the data labels with pre-trained language encoders can greatly enhance the accuracy of continual learning. \item We extend the existing image distillation method based only on visual information with a term that exploits the knowledge of the labels of the current data with respect to the classes of previous tasks (inter-task semantic similarity).
-This improvement, called \emph{SG-KD}, is shown to significantly increase the efficiency of distillation (and reduce catastrophic forgetting).
-In addition, we show how to exploit the intra-task semantic similarity (called \emph{SG-RL}). \item Extensive experimental results show that our approach surpasses all methods by a substantial margin on several datasets under both many-shot and few-shot settings.
-Results on CIFAR100 under the 10-step setting show that the proposed method can greatly improve the accuracy after the last task with 11.4 points compared to the state-of-the-art. \end{itemize}
+\item We extend the existing image distillation method based only on visual information with a term that exploits knowledge of the labels of the current data with respect to the classes of previous tasks (inter-task semantic similarity).
+This improvement, called \emph{SG-KD}, significantly increases the efficiency of distillation (and reduces catastrophic forgetting).

+\item Extensive experimental validation across a wide range of benchmarks—including the standard CIFAR100, large-scale datasets like ImageNet-subset and ImageNet-1000, eight diverse fine-grained datasets and challenging few-shot learning scenarios —confirms that our approach consistently delivers state-of-the-art or highly competitive performance. \end{itemize}